Interest Only Mortgages Explained

 Interest only loans are not considered to be a long-term option.
 Generally speaking, five to seven years is considered to be the average time spent in one home before selling or refinancing and the interest only loan only needs to cover this period.
 It is also more useful for larger loan amounts as the savings will be more substantial when compared to a relatively small mortgage.

-Convenience: Since you only have to pay the lower interest only payment, if your budget is tight that month, you will be ok.
+Since you only have to pay the lower interest only payment, if your budget is tight that month, you can simply choose to stick to paying that lower rate.
 This also means that you can choose to pay more than you have to, if you have some extra funds in a certain month, which means you can make some dents in paying off the principal debt.
 Just like a traditional loan, only you have that backup option to pay the smaller interest only payment.

-Future income increases: If you know your income will rise and you will move to a bigger and better house in the future, instead of starting with the small house and eventually moving to the bigger one, you can skip that step and also skip the costs of moving & repurchasing, by simply buying the bigger house straight away with the lower interest only rate until your income increases.
+If you know your income will rise and you will move to a bigger and better house in the future, instead of starting with the small house and eventually moving to the bigger one, you can skip that step and also skip the costs of moving and repurchasing, by simply buying the bigger house straight away with the lower interest only rate until your income increases.

-NB: Make sure that you will be able to bear the cost if the expected income rise does not materialize, and if you would be able to live comfortably making the higher repayments once the interest only term expires.
+However you should make sure that you will be able to bear the cost of the full loan rate if the expected income rise does not materialize, and if you would be able to live comfortably making the higher repayments once the interest only term expires.

 Simon has recently purchased land with the intention of building a new home.
-His bank has approved a home loan of $350,000, which will cover the land purchase, minus 10% deposit, and the total cost charged by Simon's builder.
+His bank has approved a mortage of $350,000, which will cover the land purchase, minus 10% deposit, and the total cost charged by Simon's builder.